 - Graduates work as clinical dietitians at Missouri Baptist Medical Center, Barnes-Jewish St. Peters, DePaul Health Center, St. Anthony’s Medical Center, Touchpoint and Healthcare Services Group.

-- Our students interested in working in wellness and health promotion find careers in community nutrition education and work for public health clinics (e.g, Betty Jean Kerr Peoples Health Center), community nutrition education centers (e.g., St. Louis District Dairy Council, Maplewood-Richmond Heights Early Childhood Center Seed to Table Program, Ritenour School District).
+- Our students interested in working in wellness and health promotion find careers in community nutrition education and work for public health clinics (e.g., Betty Jean Kerr Peoples Health Center) and community nutrition education centers (e.g., St. Louis District Dairy Council, Maplewood-Richmond Heights Early Childhood Center Seed to Table Program, Ritenour School District).